top of page

 While the exploration routes span several states, every journey begins somewhere familiar.

-During the early stage of the club, the Big Orange Lake Discovery Season will begin by exploring lakes close to home.
+During the early stage of the club, the Big Orange Lake Discovery Season begins with lakes close to home in North Carolina’s Triangle Area.

 Local waters provide the perfect starting point to refine exploration methods, test equipment, and document riding conditions.

-From these nearby lakes, the exploration gradually expands outward along the three discovery routes.
+From these nearby lakes, exploration gradually expands outward along the three discovery routes.

-Each ride becomes an opportunity to learn how different lakes behave, how conditions change throughout the seasons, and which locations may support future training sessions or community events.
+Each ride becomes an opportunity to understand how different lakes behave, how conditions change with the seasons, and which locations may support future training sessions or community events.

 What Happens During a Discovery Session

-A typical Lake Discovery session focuses on a single body of water.
+A typical Discovery Wednesday ride focuses on a single body of water.

-Riders explore the lake while documenting information that may support future club activities.
+Riders explore the lake while documenting information that may support future club activities and exploration routes.

 Each session becomes both a ride and a small exploration mission.